04 July 2022

-Data provided by Mathys & Squire has featured in an article by City A.M. and Tech Register highlighting a surge in patents for wireless communications technology.
+Data and commentary provided by Mathys & Squire has featured in an article by City A.M. and Tech Register highlighting a surge in patents for wireless communications technology.

-An extended version of the release is available below.
+An extended version of the press release is available below.

 Patents for wireless communications technology filed by the Top 20 carmakers* have jumped to a record high of 991 in the past year**, finds new research by leading intellectual property (IP) law firm Mathys & Squire.
 The figure is up from 945 in the previous year and up three-fold from 323 patents five years ago.